 The aim of this study was to compare the simultaneous or single effect of two commonlyused treatments (risperidone and ECT) on ECG profile of patients with more focus on QTc interval, which is one of the important factors in predicting arrhythmia in patients.
 Our results demonstrated no change in HR in the risperidone and ECT groups, but a significant change was observed in the HR in the ECT + risperidone group.
 A similar study published by Choure et al. has shown that risperidone was capable of increasing HR, but in their study, increased HR was still within the normal range of 60 to 100.12 It is noteworthy that in our study, also the mean HR increased in the normal range of 60 to 100.
 Whereas, HR above 110 was only observed in three cases, all of whom were in the ECT + risperidone group and it occurred immediately after the first ECT.
-Risperidone has been reported to affect through dopamine blockers, serotonin, muscarinic, alpha-adrenergic, histamine receptors.
-Increased HR in treatment risperidone with is associated with sympathomimetic activity.
-Risperidone tendency to block muscarinic receptors is much higher than other drugs such as olanzapine.

-Rasmusse et al. demonstrated that high QTc dispersion measured on a baseline ECG was positively associated with the number of arrhythmias occurring during ECG sessions.
-A study of Erdil et al. reported an initial QTc interval of less than 440 milliseconds in depressed young patients.
-The results of this study according to the average age of patients who were from the youth group of the community and average QTc interval of patients in the normal range of 385.15 were similar to Erdil et al.'s findings, whereby the initial values of QTc were within the normal range.
+Risperidone has been reported to affect through dopamine blockers, serotonin, muscarinic, alpha-adrenergic, and histamine receptors.13 Increased HR in treatment risperidone with is associated with its sympathomimetic activity.
+Risperidone tendency to block muscarinic receptors is much higher than other drugs such as olanzapine.13 study of Erdil et al. reported an initial QTc interval of less than 440 milliseconds in depressed young patients.15 The results of this study according to the average age of patients who were from the youth group of the community and average QTc interval of patients in the normal range of 385.15 were similar to Erdil et al.'s findings, whereby the initial values of QTc were within the normal range.